-Eind augustus 2019 ben ik afgestudeerd aan de opleidingen Luchtvaart- en Ruimtevaarttechniek en Wetenschapscommunicatie, beide aan de TU Delft.
+Eind augustus 2019 ben ik afgestudeerd aan de opleidingen Luchtvaart- en Ruimtevaarttechniek en Wetenschapscommunicatie (cum laude), beide aan de TU Delft.
 In dat project deed ik onderzoek naar manieren om de kwaliteit van besluiten te verbeteren, specifiek in het conceptueel vliegtuigontwerpproces.

 Een (Engelstalige) samenvatting van mijn thesis vind je hieronder, mijn volledige verslag en bijlages kun je downloaden bij de TU Delft.
 Direct hier beschikbaar zijn mijn afstudeerpresentatie en een poster, specifiek over het sociale aspect van mijn onderzoek.

 In the highly uncertain environment of conceptual aircraft design and technology assessment and selection, making good decisions is of utmost importance.
 Aiming to contribute to improving decision quality, the problem was researched from both a technical as well as a socio-psychological perspective.

 In the technical perspective, the uncertainty associated to three two-dimensional aerodynamic solvers — following from physical flow model assumptions or numerical solution method differences — was quantified and propagated.
 It was found that the influence of flow model clearly outweighs the impact of solution method.
 Although the aircraft synthesis program used for uncertainty propagation showed very little sensitivity to the effects of the assumptions investigated, these results raise critical questions about the currently observed push for higher-fidelity analysis methods in aircraft conceptual design.